grafana/flagger-k6-webhook/README.md

         notification_context: "My Cluster: `dev-us-east-1`" # Additional context to be added to the end of messages
         min_failure_delay: "2m" # Fail all successive runs after a failure (keyed to the namespace + name + phase) within the given duration (defaults to 2m).
 This prevents reruns.
 Set this to a duration slightly above the testing interval
         wait_for_results: "true" # Wait until the K6 analysis is completed before returning.
 This is required to fail/succeed on thresholds (defaults to true)
+        kubernetes_secrets: "{\"TEST_VAR\": \"other-namespace/secret-name/secret-key\"}" # Injects additional environment variables from secrets, at runtime
 ```

 ### Injecting secrets and configuration

 Use the [k6 environment variables feature](https://k6.io/docs/using-k6/environment-variables/) to inject configurations and secrets to your script.
 To do so, mount your configs as environment variables onto the load tester and reference them with `${__ENV.<VAR_NAME>}`

+You can also refer to other secrets by using the `kubernetes_secrets` setting in metadata.
+This is useful if your secrets are not located in the same namespace as the load tester or if you wish to limit the amount of secret to mount to the load tester.
+Note that you will need to assign a Kubernetes service account that can read the secrets in question to the load tester deployment

 ## How to deploy